No. 11 Oregon loses Brooks in win over California

-The Ducks (17-2, 6-0 Pac-12) matched a 104-year-old school record with their 15th consecutive win, but they lost preseason All-America Dillon Brooks to a lower leg injury late in the first half.
+The Ducks (17-2, 6-0 Pac-12) hadn't won 15 straight games in 104 years, but they lost their preseason All-America to a lower leg injury late in the first half.

 Brooks, who had offseason surgery on his left foot, limped off the court as Oregon was building a 44-30 halftime lead.
 Oregon officials tweeted that Brooks had injured his lower left leg after he did not appear with his teammates for the second half.

+''He'll be evaluated the next couple of days and we'll see where we're at,'' said Altman, who spoke with Brooks but wouldn't confirm if he had re-injured his left foot.

-Bell took up the scoring slack by shooting 11 of 12 from the field to go with six rebounds and four blocked shots.
+In his absence, Bell took up the scoring slack by shooting 11 of 12 from the field to go with six rebounds and four blocked shots.
+He was 7 of 7 in the second half and 4 of 5 at the free throw line for 18 points.

+''That's just a great line,'' Altman said, looking at the stat sheet. ''A few more rebounds and that would have been a spectacular line.''

+Bell's only miss was a desperation 3-pointer early in the game to avoid a shot-clock violation.

 Jabari Bird had 21 points to lead the Golden Bears (13-6, 4-3), who had won three straight and eight of their last 10 meetings with the Ducks.